 Recommended Safety Precautions

-It is important to take extra care when doing weight training for seniors so they are able to reap numerous health and fitness benefits.
+It is important to take extra care when doing weight training for seniors so they can reap numerous health and fitness benefits.
 In order to safely reap these rewards, seniors are advised to use proper form, use weights that are appropriate for their level of fitness and ability, and take rest days so their bodies can recover and repair.

 In addition to a well-rounded workout regimen, seniors should take the time to ensure that they are properly hydrated prior to and during any weight training.
 Adequate hydration is essential for good health, but it becomes even more important for seniors who are looking to stay active and fit.